idiotleon/Roster/README.md

 A roster Android App for bball players registration&amp;organization

 There are two types of roles, which are hosts and players.
 Hosts can start a new activity, with title, description, location, etc., while when players entering the designated areas, their appearance of the event will be kept track of automatically.
+(This was implemented by Google Geofencing API)
 Players can also pay related fees to the organizer easily.